pi-lar/neuropil/doc/source/protocol.rst

 When the initiating node receives a valid, authentic handshake response, it derives matching session keys.
-Any follow-up messages must be encrypted and authenticated using session keys derived from the shared secret, or else they will be discarded.
+Any follow-up messages must be encrypted and have their integrity protected using session keys derived from the shared secret, or else they will be discarded.

 Each participant is now aware of the node token values of their peer.
 The predefined fields are: